-The ENVIROMUX family of products are designed to be configurable with security to limit access to their web interface controls.
-The use of x.509 client authentication is one of the methods that may be used, and although the ENVIROMUX includes a default x.509 CA certificate (page 84), this procedure will help you create your own custom x.509 CA certificate to use with this feature.
-This procedure was created using Ubuntu Linux and OpenSSL (a requirement for creating the certificate).
+The ENVIROMUX family of products is designed to be configurable with security to limit access to their web interface controls.
+The ENVIROMUX includes a default x.509 certificate.
+However, this procedure will help you create your own custom x.509 certificate to use with this feature.
+This procedure was created using CentOS and OpenSSL.

-Note: Do not disable access to the ENVIROMUX web interface using http before you verify that the https client authentication works properly (see page 174).
+Note: Do not disable access to the ENVIROMUX web interface using http before you verify that the https client authentication works properly (see page 187).